There’s a second temple

 “Looks a little plain to be a temple,” I remarked.

 “You don’t quite understand,” He replied.
 “My temple only meets here.”
-Then I grasped His meaning: His people are His temple (1 Cor.
+Then I understood: His people are His temple (1 Cor.
 3:16).
 He smiled.
 “You know, our friendship would really grow if I could see you more often than once in a while.”

 I started attending the worship assemblies and Bible classes regularly.
 As my Friend and I met two or three times a week, our relationship certainly did get closer, becoming more than just common interests and warm feelings.
 I sensed from Him an unconditional love I’d never known before.